Virtual-Coffee/VC-Community-Docs/monthly-challenges/build-in-public/README.md

   - [Build in Public: Week One Check-in](https://dev.to/virtualcoffee/build-in-public-week-one-check-in-4dai)
   - [Build in Public: Week Two Check-in](https://dev.to/virtualcoffee/build-in-public-week-two-check-in-2jf5)
   - [Build in Public: Final Check-in](https://dev.to/virtualcoffee/build-in-public-final-check-in-eij)

+## Past Events

+### Events 2023

+- **Demo Day** — on the last Friday of the month.

+  On Monday, in the last week of the month, ask members if they want to do a demo day in the `#monthly-challenge` channel on Slack.

+  The demo day is typically conducted as a Lunch & Learn session.